dcwbrown/olang.old/notes.md

 Fixed char type sign warnings with simple casts.

-Fixed pointer to/from integer of different size by casting through intermediate type uint32_t.
+Fixed pointer to/from integer of different size by casting through intermediate type uintptr_t.

-exttools no longer double C compiles the main program.
+olang.Translate no longer C compiles the main program twice.